 In 1860 Abraham Lincoln burst on the national political scene with a speech at Cooper Union.
-The “Right Makes Might” speech laid bare the thoughts of our founders highlighting the federal government’s role in slavery.
+The “Right Makes Might” speech laid bare the thoughts of our founders, highlighting the Federal Government’s role in slavery.

 E.H. (“Ned”) Harriman was a member of the NY Stock Exchange by the age of 22.
 He had dropped out of school at the tender age of 14 and was self-conscious of this for the rest of his life.

-Before his marriage, Harriman founded what was later known as The Boys Club of New York, a philanthropic deed which reverberated across the nation.
+Before his marriage, Harriman founded what was later known as The Boys Club of New York – a philanthropic deed which reverberated across the nation.
 No stranger to hard work, Ned thought it best for the boys to come off the streets and be taught manners.
 The family recognized the value of helping their fellow man and while Mrs. Harriman had good business sense and embraced philanthropy, she possessed an almost shy demeanor.

 In 1886 Ned acquired the Parrott Family’s “Arden” estate named in honor of Mrs. Parrott’s family.
-The Parrott Family was forced to sell the 7863 acre property at auction for which Harriman purchased for less than $7 an acre.
-Rather ironic how Ned spent one youthful summer working at the Greenwood Iron Furnace in the area owned by the Parrott family would eventually become Harriman State Park.
+The Parrott Family was forced to sell the 7863 acre property at auction.
+Harriman purchased Arden for less than $7 an acre.
+Rather ironic how Ned spent one youthful summer working at the Greenwood Iron Furnace and it eventually became Harriman State Park.

 One of Ned’s favorite quotes regarding the meaning of cooperation: “do as I say, and do it damn quick!”
 Harriman became Director of Union Pacific Railroad in 1897 and within a year was Chairman of their Executive Committee.